Motta urges PSG to sign Kroos

-Real Madrid midfielder Toni Kroos would be the perfect signing for Paris Saint-Germain, according to Thiago Motta.

-Kroos, 28, is considered one of the world's best midfielders, having starred in four seasons at Madrid – including winning three Champions League titles.
+The 28 year-old is considered one of the world's best midfielders, having starred in four seasons at Madrid – including winning three UEFA Champions League titles.

 Motta – who will take charge of PSG's Under-19s after retiring – believes the Germany international would be the ideal man to replace him at the Parc des Princes.